 In keeping with our goal of preparing interns for the next step in their psychology careers, interns are encouraged to complete their dissertations.
-The second and fourth Fridays of each month are designated as "dissertation days."
-During dissertation days, interns are allowed to work on their dissertations.
-Each intern has his or her own computer that is equipped with access to Microsoft Word, Excel, Access, and the latest version of SPSS.
+Interns are provided time to work on their dissertations.
+Each intern has his or her own computer that is equipped with Microsoft Word, Excel, Access, and the latest version of SPSS.
 Additionally, Patton has an excellent staff library with interlibrary loan privileges at several other libraries throughout the state.
 Depending on the intern's interests and staff availability, interns may even be able to obtain some dissertation consultation from staff psychologists.

-When interns complete their dissertations, they are able to use this time to work on research projects from PSH.
-Some of the current ongoing IRB-approved research projects at PSH include research on neuropsychological functioning of psychiatric patients, violence risk assessment research, malingering assessment, forensic use of the MMPI-2/MMPI-2-RF and PAI, and competency assessment research.
+All interns are assigned to a research group.
+Our department has several ongoing IRB approved research groups with access to large archival datasets.
+Some of the current ongoing research projects at PSH include research on malingering assessment, MMPI-2-RF, neuropsychological functioning of psychiatric patients and violence risk assessment research.
+We have an undergraduate research assistant program, which provides the opportunity for interns to obtain assistance in data coding/data entry and allows interns the opportunity to gain supervision and managerial skills as part of their participation in research at Patton.
+Former interns have presented Patton research projects at professional conferences and published manuscripts based on Patton data.
+Authorship is discussed at the outset of an intern's participation in a project and is based on each person's contributions to the project.